Children's Readings

 Randy was in the gifted program at school.
 He always got straight A's on his report card.
 But Randy was always in trouble.
 He would talk out in class, make funny comments to make the other students laugh, and tried to outsmart his teachers in discussion.

 One day, Randy went too far.
-During a discussion in class, he deliberately try to change the subject.
+During a discussion in class, he deliberately tried to change the subject.
 When Randy's teacher asked him why he was trying to change the subject, Randy said that the discussion was boring and the teacher was stupid.
 Red faced and embarrassed by the remark, the teacher sent Randy to the principal.
 When the principal heard what happened, he immediately had Randy call his mother to pick him up from school.
 Randy was really in trouble now and he knew it.
 When his mother came to take Randy home, Randy's mother only had one question: "Why?"
 Randy was too embarrassed to answer and rode home in silence.

 People are born smart, but that does not stop them from doing stupid things.
 People learn to make good choices.
 The writer in our first passage first prayed for wisdom, the ability to make good decisions.
 He depended upon God to give him that wisdom.